rwx-im/ops/README.md

-# Terraform
+# Ops

-This is the Terraform IaC configuration for rwx.im.
+This repository contains the Infrastructure as Code (IaC) configuration to manage rwx.im.